ullaskunder3/SelfPythonPrac/ReadMe.md

 - - json |E.g. function: **json.load**
     > json.load() takes a file object and returns the json object.
 A JSON object contains data in the form of key/value pair.
 The keys are strings and the values are the JSON type

+## How to run
+- Use terminal **cmd** or **bash**
+- To run a Python script, we have to write ‘python’ keyword before the file name in the command prompt.
+- - E.g python app.py
+> Make sure you are in the right directory